NavAbility/NavAbilitySDK.jl/docs/src/variables.md

 ```

 !!! warning
     At time of writing these numerical values represent the solution stored in coordinates.
 In the future, these values are expected to stored directly as on-manifold point representations.
 The internal solver computations are already all on-manifold.
-For [more information on manifold points, tangent vectors, and coordinates is described here](https://juliarobotics.org/Caesar.jl/latest/concepts/using_manifolds/).
+For more information, see [the on-manifold points, tangent vectors, and coordinates description presented here](https://juliarobotics.org/Caesar.jl/latest/concepts/using_manifolds/).

 ## SDK Supported Variables